 Please ensure Javascript is enabled for purposes of website accessibility

-For the past few months—just like investors all over the world—the Cabot analysts and editors have been discussing this long bull market, stock valuations and the potential for further stock market volatility.
+For the past few months—just like investors all over the world—the Cabot analysts and editors have been discussing this bull market, elevated stock valuations and the potential for further stock market volatility.

 And while none of us claim to be market predictors, we’ve all been investing for many years, and have lived—and profited—through lots of market cycles.
-Consequently, we’ve learned that money can be made in good and bad markets, and most certainly, during periods of stock market volatility.
+Consequently, we’ve learned that investors can make money in any market, good or bad.

 [text_ad]

 Anyone looking at the following chart can be very thankful for this long bull market and all the opportunities for profit that we’ve taken.
-But—while we make no market forecasts—it’s clear that the market is choppy and sentiment is turning south; investors need to exercise some caution in order to hold onto existing gains and recognize the opportunity for new profits.
+But—while we make no market forecasts—after such an impressive run, even big institutional investors are reining in their bullishness (Goldman Sachs is calling for 3% annual returns for stocks over the next decade, for instance).

-I’d like to offer a few “tried and true” strategies that have paid off over the years.
+With that in mind, I’d like to offer a few “tried and true” strategies that have helped investors make money in any market.

-Bottom line, I think the most important line of attack during stock market volatility is this: Buy fundamentally strong stocks that:
+Bottom line, I think the most important line of attack during periods of uncertainty is this: Buy fundamentally strong stocks that:

 • Are undervalued in relation to their peers